Test 1 – WordPress version

 Test 7 – Uploads directory exists

-Good: The WordPress uploads folder is NOT readable from the outside.
+Bad: The WordPress uploads folder is readable from the Internet.

 The Uploads folder contains images and files that are maintained using the media section within WordPress.
 Leaving this open to the outside means that attackers could steal access to hidden files.
 This would also be a copyright risk.